dcisneroscode/dcisneroscode/README.md

 I have experience in the design and efficient management of databases, encompassing both SQL and NoSQL.
 My knowledge includes databases like MongoDB and SQL Server, implementing effective queries to ensure data integrity and performance.

 These specialized skills, coupled with my passionate approach to creating robust technical solutions, make me a versatile professional committed to excellence in web development.
 I'm excited about the opportunity to contribute to exciting projects and learn in a challenging environment!
-If you're looking for a fullstack developer passionate about technical excellence and impactful design, feel free to contact me: dcisneroscode@gmail.com
+If you're looking for a fullstack developer passionate about technical excellence and impactful design, feel free to contact me